whytui/aoemod/ROR_API/ROR_API_README.txt

 ROR_API is an unofficial extension for Age of Empires: Rise of Rome.
 It allows you to add any custom plug-in to Rise of Rome without having to modify the game itself.

-ROR_API requires CustomizeAOE >=2.0.1.2 but please use latest version (http://aoe.heavengames.com/dl-php/showfile.php?fileid=2464)
+ROR_API requires RockNRorAdmin >=2.0.1.2 but please use latest version (http://aoe.heavengames.com/dl-php/showfile.php?fileid=2464)

 ***********
 * INSTALL *
 ***********

-Run CustomizeAOE, click File/Install CustomROR menu entry.
+Run CustomizeAOE, click File/Install RockNRor menu entry.
 Then follow the indications.

-To install only ROR_API (without customROR):
+To install only ROR_API (without RockNRor):
 - Run CustomizeAOE, select empiresx.exe file and click File/Edit game file menu entry.
 - Then select ROR_API entry in treeview, check the "enable feature" box and click Save.
 - Put ROR_API.dll in your Age of Empires: Rise of Rome installation directory.